mroswell/vip-embeddable-tool/README.md

 |`smallLogo`| link to an alternative logo to display in the modal election information view|

 ### Colors
-You can also customize colors by passing an object to the `colors` key in the parameters of this form:
+You can also add colors by passing an object of this format to the `colors` parameter:

 | Key | Description |
 |-----|-------------|
 |`text`|Main application text|